seedstack/website/content/docs/seed/manual/testing/unit.md

 # Test example

 This example is **not** a tutorial of how to create tests.
-You can use all the framework libraries included in SEED unit test support (refer to the support pom.xml).
+You can use all the framework libraries included in Seed unit test support (refer to the support pom.xml).

     public class CustomerServiceImplUnitTest {